Jessie-jx/homework-LvJiaxi/HW2_ch3/README.md

 ## 📱Try the app
 [Click here to download the apk.](https://github.com/Jessie-jx/homework-LvJiaxi/raw/main/HW2_ch3/release/app-release.apk)

+## At last
-At last, thank the engineers from ByteDance for designing the wonderful homework!
+Thank the engineers from ByteDance for designing the wonderful homework!